Activity Insight - FAQ

 Data for the Scheduled Teaching screen (what you teach each semester) is loaded from Banner via web services after census (~15th class day) each semester.
 If for some reason you have not been associated with a given course in Banner (it shows up in the schedule of classes with "Staff" as the instructor, for instance - this is a departmental responsibility) then it will not load into your profile.

-To correct this, please contact Valerie Cole (firstname.lastname@example.org) in the Registrar’s Office and cc: DigitalMeasures@montana.edu.
-Valerie will need the last four digits of your GID, the course rubric and number, semester it was taught, and CRN.
-Once she makes the changes in Banner, we will request a refresh of that data.
+To correct this, please contact the Registrar’s Office (and cc: [email protected]) to make sure that you are correcly listed as an instructor for the course in Banner.
+They will need the last four digits of your GID, the course rubric and number, semester it was taught, and CRN.
+If/once they makes the changes in Banner, let us know and we will create the record for you.

 Additionally, please be aware that courses identified in Banner as "Independent Study" and "Internship" are excluded by the script that loads courses into the scheduled teaching screen.
 This is the case because the preponderance of those courses are either assigned to "Staff" and/or are variable credit courses (which does not fit with the structure of that screen).
 If you teach a course designated as "Independent Study" or "internship" please create records for those courses on the Directed Student Learning screen.